 - HTTP cookies are a repurposed version of the “magic cookie” designed specifically for online use.
 In 1994, web browser programmer Lou Montulli was inspired by the “magic cookie.”
 When he was assisting an online buying site with their overloaded servers, he recreated this concept for browsers.

 HTTP cookies are currently used to administer online experiences.
 Some malicious parties can use it to analyze internet activities and steal personal information.

 Open a new Private window and explore your website’s URL.
 Launch the Developer Tools app.
 This depends on your browser.
 Chrome: View > Developer > Developer Tools, or CMD + ALT + I on Mac, or F12 on Windows.

-With Mozilla Firefox, you can examine the cookies and the domains they are sending data to.
+With Mozilla Firefox, you can examine the text files with small pieces of data and the domains they are sending data to.
 Open a new Private window and explore your website’s URL.
 Launch the Developer Tools app.
 Press CMD + ALT + I or F12 on a Mac or PC to open the Storage Inspector in Firefox.

 In Safari, follow these steps to examine the cookies and the domains they are sending data to: